 Will it cost me a lot of money to fix my building?

 It will depend on what needs to be fixed.
-However, these standards are not new and have been a requirement in the by-law in the past.

 Who are the inspectors?